Lifesaving Precautions You’ll Need to Take for Safe Tank Cleaning Procedures

 Thankfully, safe and high-quality ventilation is easier to source than ever due to continuous innovations and improvements in ventilation equipment for working on challenging sites.

-Also, our Safe Working in Confined Spaces blog explains the key rules around ventilation and why it is often more effective to ventilate by pushing fresh air into the area.
+Our article on Safe Working in Confined Spaces explains the key rules around ventilation and why it is often more effective to ventilate by pushing fresh air into the area.

-Staying on the theme of dependable, purpose-made equipment for tank cleaning and other hazardous jobs, it cannot be emphasised enough that only approved safety lighting or intrinsically safe electrical equipment can be used in enclosed spaces including tanks.
+Staying on the theme of dependable, purpose-built equipment for tank cleaning and other hazardous tasks, it’s vital to stress that only approved safety lighting and intrinsically safe electrical equipment should ever be used in enclosed spaces such as tanks.
+The risk of hydrocarbon recontamination creates a clear and present danger, and using non-compliant tools can significantly increase the risk of ignition, putting operators directly in harm’s way.

 The Health and Safety Executive’s Hazardous Area Classification and Control of Ignition Sources document reminds those involved in directing or carrying out such work that the ATEX equipment directive was set out in UK law as the Equipment and Protective Systems for Use in Potentially Explosive Atmospheres Regulations 1996.